-Should have ran him out: Twitter reacts as R Ashwin decides against Mankading Aaron Finch in IPL
+Should have run him out: Twitter reacts as R Ashwin decides against Mankading Aaron Finch in IPL

 Delhi Capitals’ Ravichandran Ashwin caused a social media stir after he warned Royal Challengers Bangalore batsman Aaron Finch for getting too far out of his crease at the non-striker’s end instead of running him out in the Indian Premier League on Monday.

-The Indian spinner was bowling in the second innings of the match RCB.
+The Indian spinner was bowling in the second innings of the match RCB when the incident occurred.

+‘Mankading’, as the form of dismissal is colloquially named after former India all-rounder Vinoo Mankad, was in focus even before this year’s tournament began in UAE.

-Ashwin had divided opinions when he had ran Jos Buttler out in similar fashion in last season’s IPL.
-Moreover, after sealing his move to Delhi Capitals, coach Ricky Ponting had said that he would speak to Ashwin about running the non-striker out, termed as Mankading after former India all-rounder Vinoo Mankad.
+Ashwin had divided opinions when he had run Jos Buttler out in similar fashion in last year’s IPL when he was playing with Kings XI Punjab,

+After sealing his move to Delhi Capitals, coach Ricky Ponting had said that he would speak to Ashwin about running the non-striker out.

 The duo had conversations over the issue and it seems to have had an impact on Ashwin’s approach to it after he decided to warn Finch instead of running him out during the third over of RCB’s chase.